jolicode/JoliNotif/README.md

 PHP >= 5.4

 JoliNotif is a PHP library to send notifications to your desktop directly from your script.
-It takes care of using the right command available, without having to worry if you're running on Linux, Windows or MacOS.
+It takes care of using the right binary available, without having to worry if you're running on Linux, Windows or MacOS.

 ![Demo](doc/images/demo.gif)